LucaDiba/switchbot-client/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/LucaDiba/switchbot-client/issues).
+Contributions, issues and feature requests are welcome!<br />
+Feel free to check [issues page](https://github.com/LucaDiba/switchbot-client/issues).<br />
+Please run `npx changeset` and follow the instructions to create a new changeset before opening a pull request.

 ## Show your support